 CSS Grid Layout Module — Responsive Magazine Layout

 Heather Buchel writes code mostly in association with animation examples and how animation can be used to enrich user experience.
-In this demo Heather is focusing on a responsive magazine layout that’s based on a grid module.
-You get a nice logo header to compliment your magazine brand with good typography, an area for featured publications, and space for publishing individual article spots, at the bottom the navigation is aimed for further discovering content within the magazine, but could also be plugged to promote your store items.
+In this demo, Heather is focusing on a responsive magazine layout that’s based on a grid module.
+You get a nice logo header to compliment your magazine brand with good typography, an area for featured publications, and space for publishing individual article spots.
+At the bottom, the navigation is aimed for further discovering content within the magazine, but could also be plugged to promote your store items.

 Tile Style Layout with Flexbox and Flex Wrap

 Jack Armley works for Expedia and has spent several years building online games and websites with his own unique and creative twist.
-A lot of his work involves using typography and general fonts understanding to deliver spectacular experiences for those who have the privilege of working with him.
+A lot of his work involves using typography and general fonts to deliver spectacular experiences for those who have the privilege of working with him.
 This CSS3 layout demo is based on a tiled style layout that uses Flexbox and Flex Wrap to create a design worthy of using on blog sites, quote sites, editorials, and general content sharing sites that would benefit from a cards/grid layout combination.